avakanski/A-Deep-Learning-Framework-for-Assessing-Physical-Rehabilitation-Exercises/README.md

 Please see the <a href="List of Files and Functions.pdf">List of Files and Functions</a> document for a complete list and brief descriptions of all files in the repository.

 # Use
 * Run "Prepare_Data_for_NN" to read the movements data, and perform pre-processing steps, such as length alignment and centering.
-Alternatively, skip this step, since the outputs are saved in the Data folder (Data_Correct.csv and Data_Incorrect.csv).
+Alternatively, skip this step, the outputs are saved in the Data folder (Data_Correct.csv and Data_Incorrect.csv).
 * Run "Autoencoder_Dims_Reduction" to reduce the dimensionality of the movement data.
-Alternatively, skip this step, since the outputs are saved in the Data folder (Autoencoder_Output_Correct.csv and Autoencoder_Output_Incorrect.csv).
+Alternatively, skip this step, the outputs are saved in the Data folder (Autoencoder_Output_Correct.csv and Autoencoder_Output_Incorrect.csv).
 * Run "Prepare_Labels_for_NN" to generate quality scores for the individual movement repetitions.
-Alternatively, skip this step, since the outputs are saved in the Data folder (Labels_Correct.csv and Labels_Incorrect.csv)
+Alternatively, skip this step, the outputs are saved in the Data folder (Labels_Correct.csv and Labels_Incorrect.csv)
 * Run "SpatioTemporalNN_Vicon" to train the model and predict movement quality scores on the Vicon-captured movement data.
 * Run "SpatioTemporalNN_Kinect" to train the model and predict movement quality scores on the Vicon-captured movement data.